stephentino/estimate_akm/README.md

  - Creates simulated data.
 I simulate worker level data, job level data, and firm level data, following the structure of the CEEDD.

 #### 1_prepare_data.R
 - Cleans and merges the different datasets to create the matched employer-employee dataset used to estimate the AKM model.
+I apply the same filters to the simulated data that were originally applied to the CEEDD:
+--